mmertama/quts/README.md

 time.sleep 2000
 ```

-# One kind of Fibonacci
+### One kind of Fibonacci
 There is also possible use named parameters instead of stack.
 Then variable passed via local variable context.
+For the <b>use</b> subsystem name can have an alias name, and the alias can also be empty.
+Therefore <b>calc</b> is actually <b>int.calc</b>

 ```
  # fibonacci 3